Anthrocon/www/content/2001-charity-followup/index.md

 \- TOTAL: $7273

-Thanks again for another record!&nbsp;Hope to see you again next year!
+Thanks again for another record!
+Hope to see you again next year!

 -- Rigel